mohdfareed/machine-setup/README.md

 ## Caveats

-- Dotfiles and dev directories have to be changed in both `zshenv` and `setup.sh`
+- Dotfiles and dev directories have to be changed in both `zshenv` and `setup.sh`.
+- Dotfiles directory structure is hardcoded.
-- GitHub authentication info might need to be updated in `setup.sh`
+- GitHub authentication info might need to be updated in `setup.sh`.
-- Changing Homebrew's default directory breaks some `zshrc` checks, such as `nvm` and `rbenv`.
+- Changing Homebrew's default directory breaks some `zshrc` functionality.
+- Zsh directories are set in both `zsh.sh` and `zshenv`.

 ## Decommissioning Process